magicwheel/magicwheel/README.md

 The 'refresh' query parameter will rebuild the application zip on the server.

-Use the /compile path to reaggregate and minify the agent scripts once changed
+Use the /compile path to reaggregate and minify the agent scripts once changed.

 ##Feedback